 The type of property you have not only affects the planning permission, but also what kind of conversion you can choose.
 Bungalows, detached and semi-detached home are all great options for loft conversions, as they usually have solid supporting walls, easy access and plenty of roof space.
 You can even convert the loft space in a mansion apartment, although this can be trickier.
 Despite this, it is well worth looking into, as additions such as bedroom, terraces and balconies can make a huge difference to the property.

 Failure to apply for and receive planning permission will result in different types of penalties.
 You may be fined, and continue to be fined until the problem is rectified.
 This can obviously have a huge financial impact on you, so even though the application procedure may be costly and can slow down proceedings, the future benefits will definitely outweigh the delays while waiting for approval.
 Furthermore, when selling the property in the future, realtors and estate agents may ask for any paperwork regarding alterations to the home.
 If you have added to the property without planning permission, you will not be able to provide this, which will make it incredibly difficult to sell your home.

 If the conversion does not require planning permission, it may be because it is a permitted development.
-Again, loft conversion specialists can help you find out and apply for this.
+Again, a professional loft conversion architect can help you find out and apply for this.
 Permitted development is a set of rights that allows you to alter the property without planning permission.
 You will need a letter of development to prove that this is the case and you may need to reapply each time you want to change something about the property.
 There are many guidelines and criteria that need to be met in order to qualify, regarding the property and the type of conversion you are planning.